Rupeshpra22/Todo-Application/README.md

 3: LocalStorage in Javascript

-I have followed the below youtube video: https://www.youtube.com/watch?v=Ttf3CEsEwMQ&t=2527s
+I have followed this youtube video: https://www.youtube.com/watch?v=Ttf3CEsEwMQ&t=2527s

 Other than following the video, i have also made this application full responsive.